R3Conclave/conclave-samples/cordapp/README.md

 ### Linux

-1. Download and unpack JDK 8 and set `JAVA_HOME` environment variable to point it.
+1. Download and unpack JDK 8 and set `JAVA_HOME` environment variable to point to it.
 2. Run `./gradlew workflows:test`

 ### macOS